newrelic/helm-charts/charts/nr-ebpf-agent/README.md

 # Helm installation

 1. Download and modify the default configuration file [values.yaml](https://github.com/newrelic/helm-charts/blob/master/charts/nr-ebpf-agent/values.yaml#L1-L4).
-At minimum, you will need populate the `licenseKey` field with a valid New Relic Ingest key and the `deploymentName` field with the name of the cluster to monitor.
+At minimum, you will need populate the `licenseKey` field with a valid New Relic Ingest key and the `cluster` field with the name of the cluster to monitor.

 **NOTE: From chart version 0.2.x onwards, please use the latest [values.yaml](https://github.com/newrelic/helm-charts/blob/master/charts/nr-ebpf-agent/values.yaml) bundled with each Helm release.
 This will ensure compatibility with new features and configuration options.**

 Example:
 ```
 licenseKey: "EXAMPLEINGESTLICENSEKEY345878592NRALL"
-deploymentName: "name-of-cluster-to-monitor"
+cluster: "name-of-cluster-to-monitor"
 ```

 2. Install the helm chart, passing the configuration file created above.